warlock2409/9myle-privacy/Privacy-Policy.md

 **Last updated:** 05 Jan 2025

-## Health Data Disclaimer

-9myle is a fitness discovery and booking platform.
-The App does **not** collect, store, process, or share any medical data or sensitive health information.

-We do not collect information related to:
-- Medical conditions or diagnoses
-- Menstrual or reproductive health
-- Nutrition or diet tracking
-- Sleep tracking
-- Mental health data

-The App does not provide medical advice, diagnosis, or treatment.

 **9myle** ("we", "our", "us") operates the **9myle mobile application** (the "App").
 This Privacy Policy explains how we collect, use, and protect your information when you use our App.